cinthiaams/cinthiaams/README.md

 - 👋 Hi, I’m @cinthiaams
 - 👀 I’m interested in Data Science and Machine Learning.
-- 🌱 I’m currently learning C language
+- 🌱 I’m currently learning Python

 <!---
 cinthiaams/cinthiaams is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.